This is for my Mompreneurs: How to Startup

 Goal setting is typically a mix of gut and historic data, but use everything you know to arrive at an educated number.
 Whether that’s 40% gut- and 60% data-based or some other combo, the tools are all there, now use them!

 Are you hands ON?
 Maybe you’re someone who doesn’t mind looking at numbers on a regular basis, and may even find some level of satisfaction from the control you have knowing what is going on, as long as you have the right tools and resources.

 Or maybe you are hands OFF and for one or many reasons can’t be bothered because of a busy schedule, or a lack of knowledge, tools or resources.

 Perhaps you fall somewhere in the middle, where you work out of a system such as a spreadsheet or a financial tracker like Mint or Quickbooks and are going strong until life happens... then you fall behind on your well-planned routine and the idea of sitting down for hours upon hours is daunting.

 Knowing upfront, being honest with yourself, and recognizing what your strengths and weaknesses are when it comes to money and finances will arm you with the ability to choose the right tools and resources to understand what you’ll need to properly manage your finances.

 There are tools available to you that can help along the way:

-- Xero.com - For the more advanced, this is a beautiful accounting software that does and has all of the same functions as Quickbooks Online, but is intuitive and specifically geared towards small business owners, allowing you to categorize transactions, send invoices and receive digital payments from clients.
+Xero - For the more advanced, this is a beautiful accounting software that is intuitive and specifically geared towards small business owners, allowing you to categorize transactions, send invoices and receive digital payments from clients.

-- Freshbooks.com - Another accounting software that is a bit more simple in function, but allows you to record your business transactions, send invoices and receive payments as needed in a clean, simple design that makes quarterly self-employment taxes a breeze!
+Quickbooks Self-Employed - Another accounting software that is a bit more simple in function, but allows you to record your business transactions, send invoices and receive payments as needed in a clean, simple design that makes quarterly self-employment taxes a breeze!